 My first run outside was 12 weeks after surgery.
 My heart rate was sky high and my big toe was in pain after being immobilised in a boot.
 I spent December building up my runs and by January, I was able to start some tempo sessions and faster runs in Torrevieja, Spain at an Athletics NI training camp.
 Throughout this period my big toe remained stiff and sore.

 Trying to bring in hurdling and some faster running proved to be my stumbling block.
 When I tried to sprint, my fifth metatarsal would become inflamed and sore.
 According to the scans the bone had healed very well, yet it seemed the screw might not be allowing the full motion I needed to hurdle and sprint.
-Now the screw had done its job to help the bone heal, I made the tough decision to have the screw removed.
+Now the screw had done its job to help the bone, I made the tough decision to have the screw removed.
 This meant more time off my feet, about ten days, and a careful return to running to protect the bone which would be hollow and fragile for around four to six weeks.

 Ultimately, it looked as though I probably wouldn’t have time to prepare to race steeplechase this season, meaning the 2020 Olympics would be out for me.
 This was one of the hardest decisions I ever had to make and being out after surgery for a second time hit me hard.